WebexCC-SA/LAB-2352/docs/Labguide/PreRequisites.md

 **Create Chrome Profiles**

-- For the lab, create new Chrome profiles so that you can login the Administrators, Agents and Supervisors using the same Browser.
+- For the lab, create new Chrome profiles so that you can login the Administrator and Agent using the same Browser.

   - Select `Profiles` on Chrome
   - Select `Add Profile`